olivierpons/interlock-new-challenges/readme.md

 ```
 HEAP SUMMARY:
-    in use at exit: 0 bytes in 0 blocks
+    in use at exit: 0 bytes in 0 blockInfos
   ...blabla...
-All heap blocks were freed -- no leaks are possible
+All heap blockInfos were freed -- no leaks are possible
 ```
 Yay!